 Nikon's first ultrawide zoom was the 20-35mm f/2.8 D AF, which is still an excellent professional lens.
 It's a little smaller and lighter.
 Unlike this 17-35mm, the older 20-35mm needed a goofy mechanical clutch to switch between auto and manual focus.

 Nikon introduced this 17-35 lens at the same time as the original D1, whose smaller sensor demanded shorter lenses to get anything even vaguely resembling wide angles.
 Used on DX cameras, this 17-35mm acts like a ho-hum 25-50mm.

 In 2006 Nikon changed the wording a bit on the bottom of the barrel, shortening "Silent Wave Motor" to "SWM" and adding "Aspherical" and the 10-year rotating trash cycle symbol.
 It also lost 0.5 oz (15g) of weight.

-Nikon made a pretty good 18-35mm f/3.5-4.5 for use on regular film cameras.
+Nikon also made a pretty good and lightweight 18-35mm f/3.5-4.5 for use on regular film cameras.
 It's much lighter than any of these pro lenses.

 * At full NYC discount.
 Very few people bought their lenses this inexpensively back in 2001.

 Bottom Printing, 2008.
 2001 version read "Silent Wave Motor ED IF ø77."